rsignell-usgs/docker-terria-usgs/README.md

 # Recipe
 * Clone this repo:
 ```
 git clone https://github.com/rsignell-usgs/docker-terria-usgs
 ```

+Choose one of the two installation options: Option 1 to install from the original TerriaJS repo and replace the files to customize or Option 2 to install form the personal repo forked from TerriaJS.
+They produce the same result.

+#### Option 1 - Install from original repo
+* Copy the `Dockerfile` in `install from original repo` directory to `/opt/docker/vanilla`

+#### Option 2 - Install from forked repo
-* Copy content in vanilla directory to /opt/docker/vanilla
+* Copy the `Dockerfile` and the folders in `install from forked repo` directory to `/opt/docker/vanilla`

-* Build an image using `Dockerfile` called `terria-vanilla` by the `docker buid` command below.
-If installing more than one instance of TerriaMap see the instructions in the `Dockerfile` to change the installation folder prior this commad.
+Following steps are common in both installation options.

+* Use the correct `Dockerfile` to create an image called `terria-vanilla`:
 ```
 docker build -t terria-vanilla .
 ```

+* Copy content in `required files` directory to `/opt/docker/vanilla`.
+These are the files that are mapped in `docker-compose.yml`
-* Edit tokens in `devserverconfig.json`, `config.json` and `usgs.json`
-- Get a personal access token for gist here: https://github.com/settings/tokens
+* Edit the copied files.
+Edit tokens in `devserverconfig.json` and `config.json`.
+Get a personal access token for gist here: https://github.com/settings/tokens

-* Copy content in `docker-compose.yml`

 * Edit nginx config file to map port 3002: